 When I take new sewists with me to the sewing machine store, they almost always seem a bit shocked at the variety of sewing machine needles available.
 The various numbers and labels almost seem like too much to absorb at once.
 While there are many important numbers to comprehend on your package of sewing machine needles, this one, 130/705H, is one of the less important ones to fully understand.
 For home sewing, you do want a package of needles that bears this numbering system but you don’t have to necessarily understand what it means.

 If you really want to know, 130/705 is the numbering system that indicates that these needles are meant for home sewing and home sewing machines rather than industrial machines.
 The numbers also mean that the needle has a flat shank.
-The letter H stands for a German word, Hohlkehle, which means “scarf.”
-The scarf is an indentation on the needle.
-All taken together, 130/705H needles are those with a flat shank and a scarf, or indentation, on the needle.
+The letter H stands for a German word, Hohlkehle, which can not easily be translated; it may mean “channel” or “cove” or a number of other things (Schmetz calls it “scarf” in their English documents).
+This is an indentation on the needle.
+All taken together, 130/705H needles are those with a flat shank and a scarf, or indentation, or channel, on the needle.

 It has to be mentioned here that after the designation 130/705H sometimes you may find other letters like in the image below.
 They denote the type of the needle – jersey in the example below.
 I recommend my article 19 Types of Sewing Machine Needles and What They’re Used For for a more detailed discussion of the various needle types.